 New Research Reveals Fundamental Security Flaws in the Metaverse

-As the metaverse continues to grow, concerns are mounting about the ability to maintain privacy in this virtual world.
+As the metaverse continues to grow, concerns are mounting regarding the ability to maintain privacy in this virtual world.
 A new study by researchers at the University of California, Berkley suggests that protecting privacy in the metaverse might be impossible.

 The study looked at how user data is collected and used in the metaverse.
 They found that, even with the best of intentions, it is nearly impossible to maintain user privacy in a virtual world whose basic functions rely on data collection.